 The dangers of free Wi-Fi

 Public Wi-Fi is convenient.
 Especially when you’re traveling and can’t access your mobile data.
-An open McDonald’s Wi-Fi can be a real hero by helping you navigate through online maps, buying public transport tickets, or getting a taxi.
+An open McDonald’s Wi-Fi can help you navigate through online maps, buy public transport tickets, or get a taxi.

 However, be cautious while using unsecured public Wi-Fi.
 It’s one of the easiest ways for individuals to spy on your online activity and get a hold of your data.